Click Here to download a set of free materials that can be used for direct instruction of relevant phonics skills and knowledge.

-There are some excellent online resources available on educational websites, as well as downloadable resources to print out, and, of course, plenty of apps that provide instruction in sound/letter relationships.
+There are some excellent online resources available on educational websites, as well as downloadable resources to print out, and, of course, there are plenty of apps that provide instruction in sound/letter relationships.

 This app comes from the very highly regarded Sounds-Write program that is widely used in the UK.
 Instruction in the Foundation Code is very thorough, but there are no bells and whistles to motivate young learners and keep them wanting more.
 There is a component that asks the child to trace over letters on the screen with a finger, which is great for beginning to write.